jesseflores512/Goals/README.md

 This is a single web page made with HTML/CSS/JS/JQuery.
-I made this to learn/try CSS Grids.
+I made this to try CSS Grids.